wicked-rainman/DAPL/docs/README.md

 3.  cd into $HOME/DAPL/src

-4. As root, run ./Configure to make sure system dependancies are present.
+4. As root, run `./Configure` to make sure system dependancies are present.
 Clang and Graphviz are critical for DAPL.
 Openssl-dev is needed for the  sslcat and abuseipdb standalone utilities, detox, dos2unix and the perl script msgconvert are needed for any E-mail processing.

-5.  exit root and as a user run make.
+5.  exit root and as a user run `make`.
 You shouldn't see any errors.

 6. DAPL can be run as a client or as a server.
 For the client install, run:

-        sudo make Client
+        `sudo make Client`

 or for the server (if you are happy with what actions it is going to perform), run:

-        sudo make Server
+        `sudo make Server`

 7. After a server install, use systemctl to enable and start gasnd.service, gdnsd.service, grdnsd.service, ghistory.service and gcountryd.service as required.
 Ensure that the TCP ports specified in gasnd, gdnsd,